The Next Big Revenue Management Innovation

 “I had 25 properties.
 Did I work on each one every day?
 No. You need to determine where your time is best spent.
 Then be organized, have a plan, and a support system.”

-Clearly, a lot of dedicated, resourceful, whip smart RMs are muscling through despite the obstacles created by their RMSs.
+Clearly, a lot of dedicated, resourceful, whip smart revenue managers are muscling through despite the obstacles created by their RMSs.

 But they are having to swim upstream, against the current of single-property tech.

-Imagine what the awesome RMs of the world could achieve if their RMS just got out of the way?
+Imagine what the awesome revenue managers of the world could achieve if their RMS supported them?
 If they had an RMS purpose-built for large and diverse portfolios?